Psychiatric-mental health nurse practitioner: Disorders

-Labor Shortages
+Provider Shortages

 Psychiatric-mental health nurse practitioners are in very high demand.
 As of 2020, throughout the United States, there were 5,766 areas with a psychiatric-mental health nurse practitioner shortage, and over 6,500 PMHNP's were needed to end this shortage.
 Throughout the United States, there has been a significant rise in mental health issues, and some are recently related to the COVID-19 pandemic.
-Throughout the pandemic, there were high reports of loneliness and financial instability that lead to symptoms of depression and anxiety.
+Throughout the pandemic, there were high reports of loneliness and financial instability that led to symptoms of depression and anxiety.
 Due to this rise in mental illness throughout the United States, psychiatric-mental health practitioners are in need now more than ever.

-Even before the COVID-19 pandemic, there were already rising numbers in mental health issues seen in adults and the youth in the United States.
+Even before the COVID-19 pandemic, there were already rising numbers of mental health issues seen in adults and youth in the United States.
 Prior to COVID-19, 19.6% of adults experienced a mental illness, and that estimates around 50 million American adults.
-Along with an increase in mental health issues, the rate of suicide ideation among adults has been rising, and especially peaked during the COVID-19 pandemic.
-Depressive episodes, severe depression, and suicide rates increased in the youth in the United States.
-Suicide is now the second leading cause of death in adolescents in the United States.
-The rate of substance abuse by American adults and adolescence has also been increasing.
+Along with an increase in mental health issues, the rate of suicide ideation among adults has been rising, and it especially peaked during the COVID-19 pandemic.
+Depressive episodes, severe depression, and suicide rates increased among youth in the United States.
+Suicide is now the second-leading cause of death among adolescents in the United States.
+The rate of substance abuse by American adults and adolescents has also been increasing.

-With the rise of mental health issues found in adults and youth in the United States, PMHNP's are needed eagerly.
-Most adults and youth who deal with mental issues, do not seek help, and this is particularly because it takes weeks, or even months, before individuals can be seen by a PMHNP.
-There is a huge labor shortage of PMHNP's that need filled now because of the drastic increase in numbers of mental health issues in the United States.
+With the rise of mental health issues found in adults and youth in the United States, PMHNPs are eagerly needed.
+Most adults and youth who deal with mental issues do not seek help, and this is particularly because it takes weeks, or even months, before individuals can be seen by a PMHNP.
+There is a huge labor shortage of PMHNPs that needs to be filled now because of the drastic increase in mental health issues in the United States.